alraposo/alraposo.github.io/publications.md

 ### 2018

-**Raposo, A.**, Frade, S., Alves, M., & Marques, J.F.
+**Raposo, A.**, Frade, S., Alves, M. & Marques, J.F.
 (2018).
 The neural bases of price estimation: effects of size and precision of the estimate.
 Brain and Cognition, 125, 157-164.

-Fonseca, J., **Raposo, A.**, & Martins, I.P.
+Fonseca, J., **Raposo, A.** & Martins, I.P.
 (2018).
 Cognitive functioning in chronic post-stroke aphasia.
 Applied Neuropsychology: Adult, 1-10. [[PDF]](/public/Fonseca_etal_18_chronic_aphasia.pdf)

 ### 2017